Beichen1996/COSIN/cross-client-contrastive/feature_extraction/readme.md

 --data_dir is the path to the location of dataset, --dataset is the name of the dataset (such as cifar10, cifar100, cinic10, etc.), --gpu is the gpu device used, --pretrained is the path to the pretrained model, --pretrained should be corresponding to the --data_dir and --dataset.
 The extracted feature is saved in this folder with {dataset name}+"feature.pt".

+We have saved the extracted features in folder "cross-client-contrastive/feature_extraction/".